To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 To minimize bone loss, postmenopausal women should consume a total (diet plus supplements) of 1,200 mg/day of calcium.
-Taking a multivitamin/multimineral supplement containing at least 10 mcg (400 IU)/day of vitamin D will help to ensure adequate calcium absorption (see Vitamin D).
+Taking a multivitamin/mineral supplement containing at least 10 mcg (400 IU)/day of vitamin D will help to ensure adequate calcium absorption (see the article on Vitamin D).

 To minimize bone loss, older men should consume a total (diet plus supplements) of 1,200 mg/day of calcium.
-Taking a multivitamin/multimineral supplement containing at least 10 mcg (400 IU)/day of vitamin D will help to ensure adequate calcium absorption (see Vitamin D).
+Taking a multivitamin/mineral supplement containing at least 10 mcg (400 IU)/day of vitamin D will help to ensure adequate calcium absorption (see the article on Vitamin D).

 Pregnant and breast-feeding women

-Pregnant and breast-feeding adolescents (under 19 years of age) should consume a total of 1,300 mg/day of calcium, while pregnant and breast-feeding adults (19 years and older) should consume a total of 1,000 mg/day of calcium.
+Pregnant and breast-feeding adolescents (<19 years) should consume a total of 1,300 mg/day of calcium, while pregnant and breast-feeding adults (≥19 years) should consume a total of 1,000 mg/day of calcium.

 Written in April 2003 by: